Buffalo Bills vs. New York Jets NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Over/under insights

-- Buffalo's games this season have gone over 47.5 points four of nine times.

-- New York's games have gone over 47.5 points in four of eight chances this season.
+- Buffalo and its opponents have gone over the current 47.5-point total in four of nine games (44.4%) this season.

-- Sunday's total is 0.1 points higher than the combined 47.4 PPG average of the two teams.

 - This contest's total is 1.3 points more than the 46.2 these two squads combine to surrender per game this season.